Nerve Centre (organisation)

-The Nerve Centre is now working at a strategic level with CCEA to develop and support the teaching of a number of exciting new vocational qualifications in the creative industries, including Moving Image Arts A level and Occupation Studies GCSE.
-Through its two Creative Learning Centres in Derry and Belfast, the Nerve Centre is making these qualifications a reality for thousands of young people in schools right across NI who have not had their creative talents nurtured by the traditional curriculum, but who now have the opportunity of an alternative pathway to learning and future employment.

 The Nerve Centre is a registered charity managed by a board of directors that includes representatives from the education, arts, business and funding sectors.

 The Nerve Centre also has an entertainment venue, hosting popular music, film, video, animation and interactive multimedia.
 The Nerve Centre promotes creative collaboration between artists and tries to provide a cultural outlet for many young people who feel excluded from what is traditionally regarded as the "arts sector".
 The Nerve Centre has recently hosted gigs by such bands as Fightstar, Scouting for Girls and The Zutons have performed.
 Snow Patrol played there in their early days.
 The centre was also host to Irelands first Anime convention in 2005, Tomo-Dachi.
 The Nerve Centre is the base of auditions for Derry bands when auditioning for the BBC's ATL Rock School.
 The Instinct Festival is an annual festival which takes place throughout the city.
 It is a celebration of the arts and is free to all youth.
 Workshops that test the imagination and expand on peoples' appreciation for the arts are on show for youth under 18.

 Cuts to the arts budget announced in Stormont in early 2015 threaten the future of the organisation.